Annual Writing Contest

 We want this contest experience to be a good one for you, so please take the time to read and follow all the contest rules and requirements.

-Here are the general contest rules, mandatory requirements for entries to qualify for judging, and specific requirements for each type of entry category: short story, poem, and comics.
+Here are the general contest rules, the mandatory requirements for entries to qualify for judging, and the specific requirements for short story entries.

 General Rules

-• Entrants must live, work, or attend school in Burlington.
+• Entrants must live, work, attend school, or pay property taxes in Burlington.

 • All entries must be unpublished, original work of the entrant.